sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

    α = 6 and β = 2 (i.e., mean value of κ is around α/β = 3).
 We are using the approximate likelihood calculation so,
    for this analysis, this prior **does not have any effect**.
-   3. Prior on α (shape parameter of discrete gamma distribution to account for rate heterogeneity): this prior is gamma distribution with values α = 1 and β = 1 (i.e., mean value of α is around α/β = 1).
+   3. Prior on α (shape parameter of discrete gamma distribution to account for rate heterogeneity): this prior is a gamma distribution with values α = 1 and β = 1 (i.e., mean value of α is around α/β = 1).
 We are using the approximate likelihood calculation so, for this analysis, this prior **does not have any effect**.
    4. Prior on the evolutionary rate _r_: this prior is a gamma-Dirichlet distribution on the mean substitution rate for the partitions.
 The mean evolutionary rate is estimated to be α/β = 2/40 = 0.05 substitutions per time (100 My, our